moq-wg/moq-transport/draft-ietf-moq-transport.md

 The mode `Datagram` specifies that objects are sent using QUIC datagrams and has a value of 0x4.

+Note: Certain considerations apply when using Datagram.
+See the section on datagram that follows from discussions in the PR316.s under the PR 316

 ## SUBSCRIBE {#message-subscribe-req}